junxit/us-congress-bills-111/metadata.md

 - 2009-06-18 — Introduced in Senate
 - 2009-06-18 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S6818-6819)
+- 2009-06-25 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S7111-7112)
+- 2009-06-25 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S7111-7112)
+- 2009-06-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S7111-7112)
+- 2009-06-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S7111-7112)